Spaceship (Tinchy Stryder and Dappy song)

-"Spaceship" is a single by recording artist Tinchy Stryder and hip hop vocalist Dappy.
+"Spaceship" is a song by rapper Tinchy Stryder and hip hop vocalist Dappy.
 It was meant to be the first single released from his fourth studio album entitled, Full Tank but Full Tank was scrapped making it a non-album single.
 It was released on 12 June 2011 as a digital download.
 The single features vocals from Rapper/singer Dappy of N-Dubz, as well as uncredited back up vocals from Tulisa Contostavlos, also from N-Dubz.
 This is Tinchy Stryder's first top five single since 2009.